-In Vietnam, more than 100 political prisoners are currently locked up simply for exercising their basic rights.
+In Vietnam, more than 130 political prisoners are currently locked up simply for exercising their basic rights.
 Rights bloggers and activists face police harassment, intimidation, surveillance, and interrogation on a daily basis.
-Activists face long stints of pre-trial detention, without access to lawyers or family in a one-party police state that brooks no dissent.
+Activists face long stints of pre-trial detention, without access to lawyers or family in a one-party police state that tolerates no dissent.

 International donors and trade partners should press for the end to the systematic persecution of peaceful critics.
 Join us in calling for the immediate release all people imprisoned and detained for peacefully exercising their rights.